 - 3.17 The consideration of retail business is of sufficient weight that the PRA considers that good visibility of the risks in the wider group and good supervisory co-operation are not always sufficient to mitigate risks to the PRA's objectives without separation from the wider group.
-Chapter 6 of this SS sets out the additional factors that the PRA considers when deciding whether authorisation for a firm to operate a UK branch is appropriate, including certain thresholds above which retail deposits may lead the PRA to conclude that separation of the UK business into a UK subsidiary would be more appropriate (see paragraph 6.15).
-Significantly greater amounts of UK retail business may take a firm above the threshold at which it is required to ring-fence its 'core activities' under Part IX B of the Financial Services and Markets Act 2000 (as amended) (FSMA).
-This effectively leads to that business being required to have a further degree of separation from the rest of the group. - 3.18 Where ring-fencing is not required, the PRA does not expect any greater separation to be necessary to mitigate risks to retail business in the UK operations.
+Chapter 6 of this SS sets out the additional factors that the PRA considers when deciding whether authorisation for a firm to operate a UK branch is appropriate, including certain thresholds above which retail deposits may lead the PRA to conclude that separation of the UK business into a UK subsidiary would be more appropriate (see Chapter 6).
+Significantly greater amounts of UK retail business may take a firm above the threshold at which it is required to ring-fence its 'core activities' under Part IX B of FSMA (as amended).24 This effectively leads to that business being required to have a further degree of separation from the rest of the group. - 3.18 Where ring-fencing is not required, the PRA does not expect any greater separation to be necessary to mitigate risks to retail business in the UK operations.
 In general, the degree of separation appropriate will therefore follow the same framework as for wholesale business, as set out below.
-However, there are three areas which are worth emphasising for firms that are part of international groups regarding their compliance with PRA rules applicable to the international bank: - When branches or subsidiaries outsource to parent or affiliated companies outside the UK, they should ensure that the outsourced service is provided in compliance with UK legal and regulatory requirements, even if these firms are bound by policies, procedures, or written agreements set by their overseas group or parent companies. - Depositor protection in the UK may be different from that applicable to the overseas group or head office, and so the PRA will pay particular attention to compliance with the Depositor Protection Part of the PRA Rulebook, including the Single Customer View Requirements. - While the PRA does not require any separation of a firm's retail business from the rest of the group, or from its wholesale activities, the PRA does expect to receive information on the degree of financial, operational, and other business dependencies (including cross-subsidies) between the UK retail business and wholesale business within the firm and between the firm and the rest of the group.
+However, there are three areas which are worth emphasising for firms that are part of international groups regarding their compliance with PRA rules applicable to international banks: - When branches or subsidiaries outsource to parent or affiliated companies outside the UK, they should ensure that the outsourced service is provided in compliance with UK legal and regulatory requirements, even if these firms are bound by policies, procedures, or written agreements set by their overseas group or parent companies.